 So far we have focused inwards to find the causes of limerence.
 That’s essential for understanding our own traits, but it’s also important to acknowledge that the behaviour of the other person is a big factor too.

-One of the most significant ways that the conduct of a limerent object can worsen limerence is through uncertainty.
+One of the most significant ways that the conduct of your limerent object (or “LO”) can worsen limerence is through uncertainty.
 If your LO leaves little doubt about their feelings for you, then the limerence tends to die away naturally.
 This could either be rejection, or (bliss!) reciprocation.
 If you can find out for sure how they feel, one way or another, your romantic ruminations should quieten.

 In contrast, if your LO acts in a confusing, unpredictable, or inconsistent way – sometimes they seem really into you, but other times they seem distant or cold – then you can get trapped in a limbo of hope and uncertainty.
 There are well established psychological reasons for why inconsistent or intermittent rewards are more addictive than predictable rewards.